ClouDesire/docusaurus/docs/glossary.md

 ## Invoice

-During the subscription lifetime, Cloudesire issues a certain number of invoices to the customers, depending on the Billing Period (e.g. every month, every 3 months, etc.).
+During the subscription lifetime, Cloudesire issues a certain number of invoices to the customers, depending on the Billing Period (for example every month, every 3 months, etc.).
 The Billing Period can be defined by the vendor for each application version.